 NIPS does have a better pick up rate for Down Syndrome than standard first trimester screening (up to 99% compared with 90%) so in that sense, it is a better test.
 However, there are some disadvantages as well.
 The test is more expensive at approximately $500 and there is currently no medicare rebate available.
 It does not work in everyone - it relies on there being enough fetal DNA in the maternal circulation to test and, if this is not the case, the test may fail.
-The test only looks for trisomy 21, 13 and 18 and, in some versions of the test, loss of one X chromosome.
-There is no chance that this test will pick up some of the other abnormalities that can be detected with Combine First Trimester Screening.
+However, this tests has less ability to pick up some of the other abnormalities that can be detected with Combine First Trimester Screening.
 If you chose to have this test, I will recommend a detailed first trimester ultrasound as well to look for any other problems.

 Remember that the definition of ‘high risk’ varies from person to person.
 Doctors consider 1 in 300 to be the cut off between high and low risk because that is similar to the risk of amniocentesis.
 If the risk of the disease is 1 in 10,000, we tend to think that it does not really make sense to do a test with a risk of 1 in 250 to find out for sure.
 However, if the risk of the disease in 1 is 10, a 1 in 250 risk to find out for sure seems quite reasonable.